La Salle University: La Salle University Art Museum

-La Salle University Art Museum is located in the basement of Hayman Hall and houses a collection of European and American art from the Renaissance to the present.
-The museum also owns a number of special collections including Japanese prints.
-The art museum is also home to the Walking Madonna, one of four by the British artist Dame Elisabeth Frink.
-Frink created the sculpture in 1981, the other Walking Madonna sculptures remain in England, with one in Salisbury and the other in Frink's garden at her home.
-In early 2018, the university announced plans to sell forty-six artworks from the La Salle University Art Museum to "help fund teaching and learning initiatives in its new strategic plan".
-Selling art to fund the university is controversial in the art community and the plan was criticized by artists and museum groups.
+La Salle University Art Museum is located in the basement of Hayman Hall and houses a collection of European and American art from the Renaissance period to the present day.
+The museum also owns a number of special collections, including Japanese prints.
+It is also home to the Walking Madonna, one of four sculptures by British artist Dame Elisabeth Frink.
+Frink sculpted it in 1981; the other three remain in England, one in Salisbury and the other in Frink's home garden.
+In early 2018, the university announced plans to sell forty-six artworks from art museum to "help fund teaching and learning initiatives in its new strategic plan".
+Selling art to fund the university was controversial in the art community and the plan was criticized by artists and museum groups.

 Student housing

-St. Basil Court Residence Hall was rated as the best dorm in the country in 2011.
+St. Basil Court Residence Hall was rated the best dorm in the country in 2011.